Text Link

 • Sports/athletics

 Research has found weight-based shaming to be profoundly damaging when coming from family and friends.
 Plus, family members and friends often discriminate against larger people by discussing diets, teasing people about their weight, commenting on the shapes and sizes of others, and more.
-Intense shame can result, which can lead to disordered eating behaviors and the psychological and physiological challenges mentioned above.

-Sadly, doctor's are some of the most common perpetuators of fatphobia and weight discrimination.
+Sadly, doctors are some of the most common perpetuators of fatphobia and weight discrimination.

 Is fatphobia rooted in racism?

-Fatphobia’s racist origins: According to Sabrina Strings, author of “Fearing the Black Body: The Racial Origins of Fat Phobia,” fatphobia has its roots in the transatlantic slave trade, in which colonists asserted that Black people were prone to gluttony and sexual excess and that their love of food caused them to be fat.
-European colonists claimed moral superiority, valuing moderation and self-control, which made them thin, and, according to them, “the superior race.”
+According to Sabrina Strings, author of “Fearing the Black Body: The Racial Origins of Fat Phobia,” fatphobia has its roots in the transatlantic slave trade, in which colonists asserted that Black people were prone to gluttony and sexual excess and that their love of food caused them to be fat.
+European colonists claimed moral superiority, valuing moderation and self-control, which made them thin and, according to them, “the superior race.”
 By the early 1800s, fatness was considered a sign of immorality in the U.S., as well as racial inferiority.4,5

 Ultimately, people used body size and shape to distinguish between those who were enslaved and those who were free since skin color wasn’t necessarily a reliable indicator (due to two hundred years of interracial sex, mostly rape, when enslavers bred their enslaved).
 Essentially, larger bodies were deemed undeserving of freedom.
 And these anti-fat, anti-Black attitudes persist well into current times due to modern medical practices.4,5

-Doctors are some of the most common perpetuators of fatphobia and weight discrimination.
+Doctors are some of the most common perpetrators of fatphobia and weight discrimination.
 Research shows that they spend less time with larger people on office visits, provide them with less medical information, and often hold biased, stigmatizing views of fat people, including that they are non-compliant or undisciplined.1

 Is BMI racist and inaccurate?

-You’ve likely heard of Body Mass Index (BMI) as a measurement of healthy weight.
+You’ve likely heard of body mass index (BMI) as a measurement of healthy weight.
 It’s used everywhere, from doctors’ offices to schools to places of employment.
 It is even responsible for the infamous “fat letters” many schools sent home to parents of students.

 But BMI isn’t actually an accurate indicator of health.
 It is simply a person’s weight-to-height ratio.
 It doesn’t take any other factors into account, such as muscularity, biological and environmental influences, bone density, and beyond.
 For example, someone with a lot of muscle mass may have a BMI that falls in the “obese” range.

-Within Health’s co-founder Wendy Oliver Pyatt MD, has experienced the misuse of BMI firsthand.
+Within Health’s co-founder, Wendy Oliver Pyatt, MD, has experienced the misuse of BMI firsthand.

 “In 2006, at the Academy for Eating Disorder Conference in Seattle, Washington, I was becoming increasingly worried about the implications of weighing children at school as well as frightened by the rush to interpret BMI as an indicator of health.
-Because of this concern, I raised the point to the Academy and out of it, we set out to create guidelines that were meant to put a stop to weighing children in schools.
-Later, in 2012, while having the opportunity to work on the Board of Directors of the Binge Eating Disorder Association, we started “Weights Stigma Awareness Week.”
+Because of this concern, I raised the point to the Academy, and out of it, we set out to create guidelines meant to stop weighing children in schools.

-- Wendy Oliver-Pyatt MD, FAED, CEDS
+- Wendy Oliver-Pyatt, MD, FAED, CEDS

-Research by Katherine Flegal of the Centers for Disease Control and Prevention (CDC) has shown that being overweight is actually associated with a lower mortality rate.6 Research by Dr. Tomiyama, director of UCLA’s Dieting, Stress and Health Laboratory, has debunked the accuracy of BMI, as well.
-Her research, which involved measuring health according to glucose, cholesterol and triglyceride levels, and blood pressure, found that over 47% of U.S. adults who fall into the “overweight” range for BMI are healthy, as well as nearly 20 million people who are considered "obese."7
+Research by Dr. Tomiyama, director of UCLA’s Dieting, Stress and Health Laboratory, has also debunked the accuracy of BMI.
+Her research, which involved measuring health according to glucose, cholesterol and triglyceride levels, and blood pressure, found that over 47% of U.S. adults who fall into the “overweight” range for BMI are healthy, as well as nearly 20 million people who are considered “obese.”7

 Over 47% of U.S. adults who fall into the “overweight” range for BMI are healthy.

-BMI was created to measure the “ideal” White man in the 19th century
+BMI was created to measure the “ideal” white man in the 19th century

 Instead, Quetelet’s intention was to determine the “average man,” whom he deemed (ridiculously) to be “ideal.”
-This really meant the ideal White, cisgender European man since that’s who he collected his data from.
+This really meant the ideal white, cisgender European man since that’s who he collected his data from.
 In his book, “A Treatise on Man and the Development of His Faculties,” Quetelet asserted that “Everything differing from his proportion or condition would constitute deformity or disease.”
 It’s not hard to see how his categorization of the “ideal” could quickly turn into a justification for racism, fatphobia, and more.

 By the 20th century, Quetelet’s Index, as BMI was initially called, was adopted by life and health insurance companies as the main way to measure body fat, which they linked with an increased risk of heart disease.
 This practice still affects doctors today.
-But correlation is not the same thing as causation, and the research is far more complex and nuanced than this simplified connection.
+However, correlation is not the same as causation, and the research is far more complex and nuanced than this simplified connection.

-Additionally, Quetelet’s Index was used to justify eugenics10 which involved selectively mating people who have “desirable” traits with the goal of eliminating disabilities, disease, and “undesirable” traits.
+Additionally, Quetelet’s Index was used to justify eugenics,10 which involved selectively mating people who have “desirable” traits with the goal of eliminating disabilities, disease, and “undesirable” traits.
 This resulted in the mass sterilization of people of color, people with mental illnesses, immigrants, disabled people, and poor people.

 Quetelet’s legacy lives on and is practiced by many doctors today.
 BMI is still the gold standard for measuring weight and health in the medical world.